Maou-Shimazu/Git-Initialize/README.md

 #### > Before using GitCreate to initialize a folder, Make sure you have a repository created on github with the same name as your project.

 ### Usage
+###### Git Clone the repository, to make sure you have git of course.
-###### Add the folder where you have the file stored in, into your path.
+###### Add the folder where you have the files stored in, into your path.
 Open a terminal in the directory you want to initialize git in.
 Run
 ```batch
 ::Windows
 GitCreate.bat